yast/yast.github.io/blog/how_to_write.md

   and create a new branch
 - Create a new Markdown file in the `_posts` directory - follow the same file naming schema and use a similar YAML header like in the other posts.
-(It is recommened to generate the post template online, see the previous section.)
+(It is recommended to generate the post template online, see the previous section.)
   The YAML front matter values are partially documented [here](https://jekyllrb.com/docs/frontmatter/) and [here](http://jekyll.tips/jekyll-casts/front-matter/) and even